gopinathsjsu/team-project-the-dementors/README.md

 ### XP values followed:
-1.Communication : Communicated openly on the expectations of each stories, dependencies and implementation methods.
-We used to meet once in a week - Mondays, to discuss the status, issues/blockers and what has been worked on till date.
+1. Communication : Communicated openly on the expectations of each stories, dependencies and implementation methods.
+We used to meet once in a week on  Mondays, to discuss the status, issues/blockers and what has been worked on till date.
 Prioritize the features which has more dependency.
 Highlight Blockers.
 2. Feedback : Every feature was discussed on implementation details and pick the one which suits our project the best.
 Frequent PR reviews.

 3. Simplicity : Implemented only the features that has been asked for.
 Keep the Backend, UI and Database design simple.